 Reiki and the Harbor Seal

-I engaged in conversation with Janette, the volunteer sitter, and learned two more facts about harbor seals.
+I conversed with Janette, the volunteer sitter, and learned two more facts about harbor seals.
 One was that they mature slowly; the seal I had first thought to be a pup, because of his small size, was probably a teenager born last June.
-The other fact is there are a few diseases that can be passed to dogs simply by their sniffing the seal, another good reason to keep your distance.
+The other fact is that a few diseases can be passed to dogs simply by sniffing the seal, another good reason to keep your distance.

 I also learned from Janette that their organization uses photos to identify seals by the markings around their eyes.
-I had already been debating whether I should return to my house to retrieve my camera, and volunteered my services as photographer.
+I had already been debating whether to return to my house to retrieve my camera, so I volunteered my services as a photographer.

 Moving a little closer, and trying for a better angle, I clicked off a few more shots, and still nothing.
 I reached out mentally, trying to make contact with my animal communication skills.
 Still no movement.
 I could sense great relaxation…a sense of well-being…a kind of mental snore…and then, “Mmmm, that feels good.”
-I mentally laughed at myself — in my eagerness to take photos I had forgotten that I was still sending Reiki!
-Of course the seal was not going to stir.
-Not only did he find the Reiki relaxing, but previous encounters had clearly demonstrated to me that Reiki helps build bridges of trust between people and animals, wild or domestic.
+I mentally laughed at myself—in my eagerness to take photos, I had forgotten that I was still sending Reiki!
+Of course, the seal was not going to stir.
+Not only did he find the Reiki relaxing, but previous encounters had demonstrated that Reiki helps build bridges of trust between people and wild or domestic animals.

 I terminated the flow of Reiki, let a few seconds go by, and then took another shot with my camera.
-This time the sound had the anticipated effect, slowly the seal raised his head, blinking blearily, looking very much like someone who had been woken from a deep sleep.
+This time, the sound had the anticipated effect; slowly, the seal raised his head, blinking blearily, looking very much like someone who had been woken from a deep sleep.
 Taking his time, the seal turned his face in my direction.
-All this time I was taking shots and talking quietly to him, telling him how handsome he was.
-As he finally located me, he looked directly into my lens, and I clearly heard him say, “Oh, it’s you.”
+I continued taking photos and talked quietly to him at the same time, telling him how handsome he was.
+When he finally located me, he looked directly into my lens, and I clearly heard him say, “Oh, it’s you.”
 And with that acknowledgment, as though we were old friends, he laid his head back down and resumed his nap.

-Postscript: Apparently Eli did need the Reiki.
+Postscript: Harbor seal Eli did need the Reiki.
 See Update for Reiki and the Harbor Seal.

 >>>>>>>>>>